Can you save your horse’s cracked leather tack?

 - The tanning process prevents those protein bonds from decomposing.
 BUT – if the bonds dry out, the protein’s bonds will shrink, snap, and break.
 You can’t repair these bonds.

-- In order for the leather to be safe, it must be supple – strong and flexible.
+- For the leather to be safe, it must be supple – strong and flexible.
 You can oil and condition ‘till the cows come home and that stiff piece of rein or stirrup leather.
 The flexibility will come back, but the strength won’t.
 And then this happens:

 Whoops!
 It’s almost guaranteed that broken tack only happens while you are trying to show off for someone.